ahnafshahrear/Digital-Image-Processing-Lab/Readme.md

 	- **(a) Apply average & median spatial filters with 5x5 mask & observe their performance for noise suppression in term of PSNR**
 	- **(b) Apply average filter with (3x3, 5x5, 7x7) mask with average filter & observe their performance in term of PSNR**
 	- **(c) Apply harmonic & geometric mean filter on the noisy image & compare their performance with PSNR**
-- **`Task 4:` Take a grayscale image of size 512x512, add some Gaussian noise & perform following operations in the frequency domain –**
+- **`Task 4:` Take a grayscale image of size 512x512, add some Gaussian noise & perform the following operations in the frequency domain –**
 	- **(a) Apply 4th order Butterworth & Gaussian low-pass filter to analyze their performance quantitatively**
-	- **(b) Observe the ringing effect of the ideal low-pass filter of different radius on the image & display their results**
+	- **(b) DisplY the ringing effect of the ideal low-pass filter of different radius on the image**
 	- **(c) Perform edge detection of given the noisy & clean image using ideal & Gaussian high-pass filters**
  - **`Task 5:` Take a binary image & perform the following morphological operations –**
 	- **(a) Perform Erosion & Dilation operations**